 API access

-You can enable API access for other applications that need to communicate with OpenText Core Software Delivery Platform.
+You can enable API access for external tools that need to communicate with OpenText Core Software Delivery Platform.

 Overview

-For applications to access OpenText Core Software Delivery Platform, you must grant them registered access keys.
-The applications use the access keys for authentication when communicating as clients.
+For external tools to access OpenText Core Software Delivery Platform, you must grant them registered access keys.
+The tools use the access keys for authentication when communicating as clients.

-• Other 3rd-party applications and APIs that need to communicate through integration, such as those located behind a firewall.
+Other 3rd-party tools and APIs that need to communicate through integration, such as those located behind a firewall.

 Note: For details on creating API access keys through the REST API, see API access keys (technical preview).